German colonial empire: Conquest in World War I

-In the Pacific, Britain's ally Japan declared war on Germany in 1914 and quickly seized several of Germany's island colonies, the Mariana, Caroline and Marshall Islands, with virtually no resistance.
-One reason these colonies fell so easily is because of the departure of Admiral von Spee's fleet.
-In other parts of the Pacific Western Samoa, another German colony fell without a fight to a New Zealand force.
-Later on an Australian invasion of Neu-Pommern beat the Germans seizing the entire colony within a few weeks.
+The German possessions in the Pacific were largely undefended and were seized by Allied forces in the first months of the war, aided by the withdrawal of the German Navy's East Asia Squadron.
+Troops from New Zealand invaded German Samoa in August 1914, while Australian troops occupied German New Guinea the following month and later seized Nauru.
+Japanese troops occupied the German possessions in Micronesia in October 1914, including the Mariana, Caroline and Marshall Islands.

 South Africa's J. C. Smuts, now in Britain's small War Cabinet, spoke of German schemes for world power, militarization and exploitation of resources, indicating Germany threatened western civilization itself.
 While propaganda was said about both sides it was here in Africa where Germany saw a crushing defeat.
 It was at Togoland where the Germans were quickly outnumbered leaving them to flee the capital which led to a large pursuit of German forces by allied armies leading to the eventual surrender of German forces on 26 August 1914.
 Smuts' warnings were repeated in the press.
 The idea took hold that they should not be returned to Germany after the war.

 Confiscation

 Germany's overseas empire was dismantled following defeat in World War I. With the concluding Treaty of Versailles, Article 22, German colonies were transformed into League of Nations mandates and divided between Belgium, the United Kingdom and certain British Dominions, France and Japan with the determination not to see any of them returned to Germany – a guarantee secured by Article 119.

 In Africa, the United Kingdom and France divided German Kamerun (Cameroons) and Togoland.
 Belgium gained Ruanda-Urundi in northwestern German East Africa, the United Kingdom obtained by far the greater landmass of this colony, thus gaining the "missing link" in the chain of British possessions stretching from South Africa to Egypt (Cape to Cairo), and Portugal received the Kionga Triangle, a sliver of German East Africa.
 German South West Africa was taken under mandate by the Union of South Africa.
 In terms of the population of 12.5 million people in 1914, 42 percent were transferred to mandates of Britain and its dominions, 33 percent to France, and 25 percent to Belgium.

 In the Pacific, Japan gained Germany's islands north of the equator (the Marshall Islands, the Carolines, the Marianas, the Palau Islands) and Kiautschou in China.
-German Samoa was assigned to New Zealand; German New Guinea, the Bismarck Archipelago and Nauru went to Australia as mandates.
+German Samoa was assigned to New Zealand; German New Guinea, the Bismarck Archipelago, and Nauru went to Australia as mandates.